coin-or/DisCO/README.md

 INSTALLATION
 ============
-After cloning DisCO, use ```bash sh get_dependencies.sh && sh compile.sh```.
+After cloning DisCO, use ```shell sh get_dependencies.sh && sh compile.sh```.

 For advanced users:
 Make sure all dependencies are accessible through pkg-config.
 Then DisCO's configure script will find them through pkg-config.
 Alternatively DisCO configure script can locate other projects if --prefix configure flag is set right.
 Assume other projects are installed at install_dir.
-Then ```bash ./configure --prefix=install_dir && make install``` should work.
+Then ```shell ./configure --prefix=install_dir && make install``` should work.

 CURRENT TESTING STATUS